Greece's Attica Bank puts off cash call vote until next month

-ATHENS (Reuters) - Small Greek lender Attica Bank (BOAr.AT) postponed to next month Monday’s shareholder vote on a 434-million-euro ($550.5 million) cash call to plug a capital shortfall, saying it needed more time to finalize talks with foreign investors.
+ATHENS, Oct 13 (Reuters) - Small Greek lender Attica Bank postponed to next month Monday’s shareholder vote on a 434-million-euro ($550.5 million) cash call to plug a capital shortfall, saying it needed more time to finalise talks with foreign investors.

 Shareholders agreed to reconvene on Nov.
 10 to vote on a plan for a reverse share split to reduce the number of the bank’s outstanding shares and an issue of new equity almost six times its current market worth of 75 million euros.